LakshBhambhani/Swiffee-Minikame-Simulator/README.md

 There is also a simulation of the Quadruped to mimic what it would look like in real life.
 To code, there is a simple IDE and a terminal to show how the Quadruped is working and if there are any errors.
 New coders can easily code with simple methods that can be used in many ways.

 Instructions:
-Open the window and start coding with The Java API (no need to worry, you need to code in java and you definitely know this language): <a href = "https://lakshbhambhani.github.io/Swiffee-Minikame-Simulator/">Java API</a> or https://lakshbhambhani.github.io/Swiffee-Minikame-Simulator/
+Open the window and start coding with The Java API (no need to worry, you need to code in java and you definitely know this language):

 Classes used: